 Many people do just present themselves at solar farms in order to visit and tour a facility.

-will be within range of your travels.
+will be within the range of your travels.
 If children will be traveling with you, let the facility know of

 that when you make a reservation.
 The reality is that many solar farms maintain unique

-programming for school age children that visit their facilities.
+programming for school-age children that visit their facilities.
 As a general rule, solar farms do not

 charge for tours.
 In addition, they oftentimes do offer items for sale following a tour, including

-shirts and other mementoes of a visit.
+shirts and other mementos of a visit.

 Jessica Kane is a professional blogger who writes for Federal Steel Supply, Inc., a leading steel tubing

-suppliers of carbon, alloy and stainless steel pipe, tubes, fittings and flanges.
+suppliers of carbon, alloy, and stainless steel pipe, tubes, fittings, and flanges.